AndyShiue/Ende-readme/README.md

 The reason why some limitation is needed is because we want to make searching `impl`s more predictable, so that we can filter out the `impl` functions that doesn't retern an `impl` of a type in scope.
 Without the limitation, the `impl` searching process could stuck at some weird recursive `impl`.

-And `fondamental impl`s surpass that limitation.
+And `fundamental impl`s surpass that limitation.
 It has to be used more carefully, but I don't think there's a lot of uses of it.
 In fact the only one I can think of is trait inheritance.
-The `impl`s of the return types of the `fondamental impl`s are recursively added to the `impl` context no matter whether the type it implements is in scope or not.
+The `impl`s of the return types of the `fundamental impl`s are recursively added to the `impl` context no matter whether the type it implements is in scope or not.

 ## Associated Types